JonnyHonda/k100-project/_posts/2016-08-22-First-get-it-stripped-to-the-frame.md

 ---
 layout: post
-title: First get it stripped to the frame
+title: "First get it stripped to the frame"
 date: 2016-08-22
 ---
 First get it stripped to the frame﻿